The term “hepatitis” refers to inflammation of the liver – a condition characterised by nausea, malaise and yellowing of the body.

 Once the hepatitis B virus invades a healthy human liver cell, it reproduces itself and produces several new daughter virus particles.
 This results in the cell rupturing and releasing the virus particles into the circulation, and these daughter viruses reach other liver cells which they then enter.
 This process (invasion of cells; replication of viruses inside liver cells; discharge of particles into the bloodstream and invasion of fresh liver cells) continues.
 The signs and symptoms of hepatitis are essentially features of a malfunctioning liver.

-Sequelae of Hepatitis B
+Sequelae and Long-Term Risks of Hepatitis B

 The main predictor of whether one develops chronic infection and the serious sequelae of hepatitis B is the age at which one acquires the infection: